Duke-GCB/D4S2/README.md

         $ docker-compose run web python manage.py migrate

+5. Create a superuser (A user account is required for making authenticated API requests)

+        $ docker-compose run web python manage.py createsuperuser

-5. Start the app:
+6. Start the app:

         $ docker-compose up

-6. The server is running and the API can be explored at  [http://your-docker-host:8000/api/v1/](http://your-docker-host:8000/api/v1/)
+7. The server is running and the API can be explored at  [http://your-docker-host:8000/api/v1/](http://your-docker-host:8000/api/v1/)

 Usage